 This Policy shall apply to research projects and educational activities sponsored by the National Science Foundation and to other sponsors that adopt the NSF policy, for example the California Institute of Regenerative Medicine (CIRM).
-It also applies to certain University-managed programs, if application of the policy is approved by the Vice President for Research and Innovation.
-Campuses may decide, subject to appropriate, internal review processes, to apply this policy more broadly to all other federally sponsored research with the exception of PHS-supported awards for which there is a separate policy.
+It also applies to certain University-managed programs if application of the policy is approved by the Vice President for Research and Innovation.
+Campuses may decide, subject to appropriate, internal review processes, to apply this policy more broadly to all other Disclosure of Financial Interests and Management of Conflicts of Interest, National Science Foundation Awards federally sponsored research with the exception of PHS-supported awards for which there is a separate policy.